One unit of credit equals four semester hours.

 A critical and constructive examination of basic religious beliefs and concepts such as God (including arguments for the existence of God), faith, immortality and the problem of evil.

-PHL 381 Critical Theories
+PHL 381 Critical Theories of Pornography

 A critical examination of ethical, political and aesthetic issues raised by pornography.
 Special attention will be given to debates in contemporary feminist theory, media theory and psychoanalysis.
 Prerequisite: junior standing or above.